 Should you buy a satellite messenger or a personal locator beacon?
 Below we break down what works best for each application.
 Also, check out our complete Personal Locator Beacon Review to find out how each device scored in our tests and get more details on how SAT phone compare to SAT messengers.
-For additional information check out our How to Best Use Your Activity Tracker and Handheld GPS Article.

 Over the past few years, we don't know how many times we've heard someone say what a good idea it would be to "get a SPOT."
 Launched in 2007, the ad campaign for the original SPOT introduced many outdoor sports enthusiasts to the concept of emergency satellite messaging devices.
 Ten years later there remains a lack of understanding of how these tools work.
 When we began researching them for our own use, we were struck by the variety of options available and especially by how different each one of them is, even though they are widely viewed as all fitting into the same category of device.